Sunirmal10/MyWeatherApp/README.md

 ## Deployment

-To deploy this project run
+To deploy this project locally, run

 ```sh
   npm start